 Why Teeth Whitening Timing Matters With Orthodontics

 When you’re going through orthodontic treatment, the timing of any teeth whitening matters more than you might expect.
-Braces and aligners don’t just shift teeth—they also affect which areas of your enamel are exposed and how discolouration may develop over time.
+Braces and aligners don’t just shift teeth—they also affect which surfaces of your teeth are exposed and how discolouration may develop over time.
 Whitening without considering these changes could result in uneven colour across your smile.

 Here’s how orthodontic treatment can influence whitening outcomes: